 History - construction and ownership

-The 9,975-ton, 212-passenger cruise ship Star Breeze is German-built luxury liner completed in 1989.
-In early 2005 the Seabourn Spirit was rated by Condé Nast best small cruise ship.
-In April 2015, the liner departed Seabourn fleet, and in May she became a member of Windstar Cruises fleet.
-She was built at Schichau Seebeckwerft shipyard in Bremerhaven, Germany, and christened by Aagot Brynestad, mother of Seabourn's founder Atle Brynestad.
+The 340-passenger ship Star Breeze is a German-built luxury liner inaugurated in 1989 and drydock stretched/enlarged in 2020.
+In 2005, the 212-passenger vessel (back then named "Seabourn Spirit") was rated by Conde Nast "best small cruise ship".
+In April 2015, the liner left Seabourn's fleet and in May joined Windstar's fleet as "Star Breeze".
+The ship was built at Schichau Seebeckwerft (shipyard in Bremerhaven Germany) and christened (as Seabourn Spirit) by Aagot Brynestad - the mother of Seabourn's founder Atle Brynestad.

 Shipboard dining options - Food and Drinks

 Star Breeze guests may choose from various inclusive dining options - AmphorA Restaurant, Yacht Club, Sky Bar & Grill.
-Windstar travelers usually like to dress up.
+Windstar travellers usually like to dress up.
 There are 2 formal nights on weeklong cruises and 3 on 14-day voyages.
 On these nights, a lot of the men wear tuxedos.
 Women wear luxury cocktail dresses or ball gowns.
 Other nights are casually stylish (jacket for men, but tie optional; nice outfit for women), or casual (no jacket for men; sundress or slacks for women).
 For those who do not like formal nights, the Veranda Cafe offers a casually stylish alternative.

 Follows the complete list of Star Breeze restaurants and food bars.